jchr1st/workshop_howto/available/available.rst

 .. _available:

 ------------
-Available customer & partner facing Boot Camps
+Available customer & partner facing Boot Camps [TODO: Capitalize all words in section headings]
 ------------

 The following table contains the template names and associated Runbooks, executed in RX to successfully deliver Bootcamps.